 All of these wasps compete to some degree with birds and other insects for the same food sources (many of which native animals depend on).
 These include nectar and honeydew/ sugar resources, insect prey and fruit crops.

 As well as inflicting a painful sting (which can cause an allergic reaction), wasps can frighten people, cause schools to close and forestry operations to stop.
-Their presence can forces campers and tourists to leave some of New Zealand’s most visited conservation areas.
+Their presence can force campers and tourists to leave some of New Zealand’s most visited conservation areas.
 Beekeepers class wasps as a serious threat to their industry and orchard and viticulture operations suffer the destruction of fruit damaged by these wasps.

 Responsibility for control

 On direction from an authorised person, landowners/occupiers in the Waikato will control wasps and/or their nests on their property.

 On direction from an authorised person upon complaint, all landowners/ occupiers in the Waikato are responsible for controlling these wasps and/or their nests on their property.
 Problem wasp nests on district or city council reserves and accessways should be reported to the appropriate council, which will arrange for the nests to be destroyed.
 Nests on Department of Conservation (DOC) land should be reported to the nearest DOC office or visitor centre.

 Checking for signs of wasps